 Each furnished suite contains six private locking single bedrooms, a kitchen, storage room, living room and three bathrooms.
 You have your own private locking bedroom and share the kitchen/living room area as well as the washrooms with your roommates.
-Each unit has a cable TV outlet in the common area, however TV's are not provided.
-Each unit has wireless internet and hook-ups for your phone and cable.
-Laundry facilities are located on-site.
+Each unit has a cable TV common area,.
+Each bedroom has wireless internet and hook-ups for your phone and cable.
+Laundry facilities are located on-the main floor.